Jayden-Dollaga/practical-research-/README.md

 The **input variables** are the factors that could potentially influence the learning process of students learning programming.
 These factors include **prior experience with programming**, **learning difficulties**, and **learning experiences in the classroom**.
 Prior experience with programming is considered an input variable because students come from different backgrounds, and some students may have already gained knowledge of basic programming concepts, while others need further exposure and practice.
 Learning difficulties, including syntax errors, difficulties in expressing logic, and debugging, are also considered input variables because these are some of the difficulties that ICT students face, and if not addressed, could have a negative impact on their confidence and interest in programming.
 Learning experiences in the classroom, including teaching approaches, learning resources, and support from teachers, are also considered input variables because they have a direct impact on how students understand programming concepts and how their learning difficulties are addressed.

 The **process** refers to how these input variables interact during the instruction and acquisition of programming knowledge.
 This involves the **teaching and learning processes** used by the instructors, student **participation in hands-on programming exercises**, and the **interaction between students and teaching assistance**.
 Through this process, students are able to apply their prior knowledge, develop programming skills, and attempt to overcome difficulties in learning.
 Hands-on exercises allow students to develop their skills through practice, while instructor assistance and support help students cope with difficulties and maintain their motivation.
 These classroom interactions influence students’ learning experiences and their perceptions of programming.
+As part of the process, data are gathered through survey questionnaires and interviews to obtain information on students’ demographic profile, learning experiences, challenges, and motivation in learning programming.

 > the **output** is not yet specified because the study is still in the process of gathering data.
 The output will be specified after the completion of interviews and the analysis of students’ responses.
 However, the framework argues that the interaction between the input and process variables will provide understanding of students’ motivation in learning programming.